zulip/zulip/docs/testing/testing-with-node.md

     1. Under `JavaScript file`, enter `frontend_tests/zjsunit/index.js`
      -- this is the root script for Zulip's node unit tests.

 Congratulations!
-You've now setup the integration.
+You've now set up the integration.

 ## Running tests with the debugger